HSM/PKCS#11 Support

 Certificate Hotswapping

 When using PKCS#11, certificate hotswapping (via SIGHUP/SIGUSR1 or --timed-reload) reloads only the certificate from disk.
-The private key in the HSM stays put, so the new certificate still needs to match the key that was loaded from the HSM.
+The private key in the HSM is not reloaded, so the new certificate must still match it.

 Note that Landlock sandboxing is automatically disabled when PKCS#11 is used, as PKCS#11 modules are opaque shared libraries that may need access to arbitrary files and sockets.